 ~Rajiv & Robin

-Rajiv Jhangiani is special advisor to the Provost and Psychology instructor at Kwantlen Polytechnic University in British Columbia.
+Rajiv Jhangiani is the vice provost, teaching and learning at Brock University in Ontario.

-Robin DeRosa is professor and director of Interdisciplinary Studies at Plymouth State University in New Hampshire.
+Robin DeRosa is a professor and director of the Open Learning & Teaching Collaborative at Plymouth State University in New Hampshire.

 Thank you to Steel Wagstaff for help designing this site and keeping it maintained!